Tax Forms – due April 18, 2017 for 2016

 - Sharing access codes with any other person is strictly prohibited.

-Q: What’s the basic background of U.S. taxes?
+Q: What is the basic background of U.S. taxes?
 I just don’t understand it.

-A: When students get a pay check from a campus job, or GA/GPSI (or get a scholarship or tuition waiver or make interest on a bank account) taxes are involved.
-For example, if a student is supposed to make $300 in a month, their paycheck is always a little bit less than that (like maybe $250) because an estimated amount of tax has been “withheld” from it.
-Students need to fill out and mail in tax forms each spring by April 15 and will probably get some or much of the withheld money back from the government.
-When filling out tax forms, students will include information on how much money they made, how much money was already taken out in “tax withholding” from their paychecks, how long they’ve been in the U.S., and what country they are from/what tax treaty to review.
-After completing the federal tax forms using GTP, students will be directed to complete a similar tax form for their state (for example, IL1040NR).
+A: When students get a pay check from a campus job, or GA/GPSI (or get a scholarship or tuition waiver in exchange for performing services for a college or earn interest on an account at a local bank), you may owe income tax to the U.S. government and to one or more states.
+For example, if a student is supposed to make $300 in a month, his or her paycheck is always a little bit less than that (like maybe $250) because an estimated amount of tax has been “withheld” from it.
+Students need to fill out and mail in tax forms to the IRS (or file the forms electronically) for any year in which they received taxable income by April 15 of the following year.
+(For 2016, the due date is April 18 because April 15 is a Saturday, so the return is due on the next business day, and April 17 is a holiday in Washington D.C. and several states).
+If more tax was withheld than the student owes, he or she will receive a refund.
+If more tax is owed, it must be paid when the return is due.
+When filling out tax forms, students will include information on how much money they made, how much money was already taken out in “tax withholding” from their paychecks, how long they’ve been in the U.S., and what country they are from.
+After completing the federal tax forms using GTP, students will be directed to complete a similar tax form for their state.
+Not all states have an income tax, and the tax laws for the states that do are considerably different, but the general rule is that any state return you must file is due on the same date as the U.S. return.

 Q: What will Glacier Tax Prep help me with?